-- 10.14.
+10.14.
 Lack of provision of 'less expensive' provision for teenagers: The feedback from the community revealed that while there are many activities available that are 'paid for', there is a lack of facilities aimed at teenagers that are more cost effective/free and available throughout the area.
-A number of dedicated activities are currently being run by organisations such as Communities 1st, Big Local and HCC to target teenagers in the area, including sports club, wild play sessions and arts and crafts. - 10.15.
+A number of dedicated activities are currently being run by organisations such as Communities 1st, Big Local and HCC to target teenagers in the area, including sports club, wild play sessions and arts and crafts.

+10.15.
 The Youth Survey in particular called for additional sporting provision, better quality skate parks (the one in Hemel Hempstead was noted as a good example), and generally safe spaces to hang out.
 Perception of safety was a considerable issue for some young people and it is hoped that both the walkable neighbourhood concept combined with the desire to design development to Secured by Design standards, will encourage safer spaces for all.
+A Young Person's hub and non-alcoholic club venue were included in the EB Culture and Creative Strategy.
+There may be scope to deliver facilities in connection with the Elstree Corridor Review.